 157k Youtube subscribers

 Superyacht engineer Colin MacRae started his YouTube channel after purchasing a hurricane-damaged Lagoon 450 catamaran named SV Parlay.
-After rebuilding the boat from the ground up with the help of some friends, he filmed his adventures around the world.
+After rebuilding the boat from the ground up with the help of some friends, he set sail and filmed his adventures around the world.
 The YouTube channel is well worth a follow if you’re considering rebuilding a damaged boat as he talks through the process from start to finish.
-Below Deck fans might recognize Colin MacRae as the chief engineer from Season 2 of Below Deck Sailing Yacht, where he served as chief engineer.
+Below Deck fans might recognize Colin MacRae from Season 2 of Below Deck Sailing Yacht, where he served as chief engineer.